Lab-Notebooks/BubbleML-Outflow-Forcing/README.md

 The `<begin_number>` and `<end_number>` refer to the files containing the pattern `*_hdf5_plt_cnt_*`.
 The resulting `*.xmf` file is ParaView compatible.

 BoxKit is used to access raw simulation data in Python.
-Several IPython notebooks and scripts in the `analysis/` folder use it to post processing.
+Several IPython notebooks and scripts in the `analysis/` folder use it for post processing.